somil0701/FindMySpot/README.md

 ---

 # 🎉 Final Notes
-ParkEZ is a full-stack, production‑ready parking management system built strictly using the technologies mandated by **Modern Application Development II**.
+FindMySpot is a full-stack, production‑ready parking management system built strictly using the technologies mandated by **Modern Application Development II**.
 It includes:
 - Authentication
 - Parking lifecycle management
 - Admin dashboards